openstepmedia/aws-apigateway-team-routes/users/cdk/README.md

-# Users Endpoint

-This project is managed by the Users team
+# Welcome to your CDK TypeScript project

 This is a blank project for CDK development with TypeScript.